BY-LAWS ACADEMIC COUNCIL

 3. Up to three representatives from the College's interdisciplinary programs shall be included as full voting members of the Council.
 The representative or representatives shall be designated by the program directors, and shall be chosen from among the faculty associated with the programs, as coordinated by the Elections Committee.

-4. The following departments shall conduct elections in even-numbered years: Anthropology, Biology, Chemistry and Biochemistry, Computer Science, History, Mathematical Sciences, Modern Languages, Psychology, Sociology, and Theology.
+4. The following departments shall conduct elections in even-numbered years: Anthropology, Biology, Chemistry and Biochemistry, Computer Science, Engineering, History, Mathematical Sciences, Modern Languages, Psychology, Sociology, and Theology.

 5. The following departments shall conduct elections in odd-numbered years: Classical Studies, Criminal Justice and Criminology, English, Fine and Performing Arts, Interdisciplinary Programs, Philosophy, Physics, Political Science, and any other department and/or program as identified in Article II.A.3.